krios2146/weather-tracker/README.md

 4. If the user's password and the password provided by the client do not match, it again means that the client provided invalid credentials.
 The controller shows an error message.
 5. The controller creates a session for the user and saves this session to the database.
-6. The controller creates cookies with the id of the created session and sends these cookies with the response to the client.
+6. The controller creates cookies with the ID of the created session and sends these cookies with the response to the client.

 ---